Fresh Spirulina for Diabetes Prevention & Treatment

 High blood sugar levels can result in serious unhealth, a shorter life, and a host of diseases.

-Even if you're not diabetic, investing in a blood sugar meter to monitor your blood sugar for a week is the best way to learn how your body responds to food, rest, exercise and stress.
-That enables you build better health, avoid diseases, and live longer through lifestyle changes that are customised for your body.
+Even if you're not diabetic, investing in a blood sugar meter to monitor your blood sugar for a few days a month — and that of your family members — is the best way to learn how your body responds to food, rest, exercise and stress.
+That information makes is easier to build better health, avoid diseases, and live longer through lifestyle changes that are customised for your body.

 A meter also helps you see in real time how spirulina helps control blood glucose levels to prevent diabetes.